 Educational programming, including book events and workshops, are held throughout the year at our center.
 These events are open to all, and aim to facilitate learning and discussion about issues of concern to workers and working-class communities.
 Contact us to learn about upcoming events and if you have suggestions for future ones.

 which connects with researchers across the country.
-Contact us for support on your research project or training needs.
+Contact us for more information or to discuss potential research projects or trainings.